wp-plugins/wordpress-form-manager/readme.txt

 == Description ==

 Form Manager is a tool for creating forms to collect and download data from visitors to your WordPress site, and keeps track of time/date and registered users as well.
-Form features include validation, requried fields, and custom acknowledgments.
+Form features include validation, requried fields, custom acknowledgments, and e-mail notifications.
 Forms can be added to posts or pages using a simple shortcode format.

 Supported field types: